Terry Sawchuk: Death

 Sawchuk struggled with untreated depression, a condition that often affected his conduct.
-After the 1969–70 season ended, Sawchuk and Rangers teammate Ron Stewart, both of whom had been drinking, physically fought over expenses for the house they rented together on Long Island, New York.
+On April 29, 1970, after the 1969–70 season ended, Sawchuk and Rangers teammate Ron Stewart, both of whom had been drinking, physically fought over expenses for the house they rented together on Long Island, New York.
 Sawchuk suffered severe internal injuries during the scuffle from falling on top of Stewart's bent knee.
 At Long Beach Memorial Hospital, Sawchuk's gallbladder was removed and he had a second operation on his damaged and bleeding liver.
 The press described the incident as "horseplay", and Sawchuk told the police that he accepted full responsibility for the events.

 At New York Hospital Manhattan, another operation was performed on Sawchuk's bleeding liver.
-He never recovered and died shortly thereafter from a pulmonary embolism on May 31, 1970 at the age of 40.
+He never recovered and died shortly thereafter from a pulmonary embolism on May 31, 1970, at the age of 40.
 The last reporter to speak to him, a week before his death, was Shirley Fischler (wife of Stan Fischler), who went to see him in the hospital as a visitor, not identifying herself as a reporter.
 Sawchuk told her the incident with Stewart "was just a fluke, a complete fluke accident."
 Fischler described him as "so pale and thin that the scars had almost disappeared from his face."
 A Nassau County grand jury exonerated Stewart and ruled that Sawchuk's death was accidental.
 Sawchuk was buried in Mount Hope Cemetery in Pontiac, Michigan.